ucb-bar/esp-llvm/docs/ExceptionHandling.rst

+The following new instructions are considered "exception handling pads", in that they must be the first non-phi instruction of a basic block that may be the unwind destination of an EH flow edge:
+``catchswitch``, ``catchpad``, and ``cleanuppad``.
-The following new instructions are considered "exception handling pads", in that they must be the first non-phi instruction of a basic block that may be the unwind destination of an invoke: ``catchpad``, ``cleanuppad``, and ``terminatepad``.
-As with landingpads, when entering a try scope, if the frontend encounters a call site that may throw an exception, it should emit an invoke that unwinds to a ``catchpad`` block.
+As with landingpads, when entering a try scope, if the frontend encounters a call site that may throw an exception, it should emit an invoke that unwinds to a ``catchswitch`` block.
 Similarly, inside the scope of a C++ object with a destructor, invokes should unwind to a ``cleanuppad``.

-The ``terminatepad`` instruction exists to represent ``noexcept`` and throw specifications with one combined instruction.
-All potentially throwing calls in a ``noexcept`` function should transitively unwind to a terminateblock.
-Throw specifications are not implemented by MSVC, and are not yet supported.
+New instructions are also used to mark the points where control is transferred out of a catch/cleanup handler (which will correspond to exits from the generated funclet).
+A catch handler which reaches its end by normal execution executes a ``catchret`` instruction, which is a terminator indicating where in the function control is returned to.
+A cleanup handler which reaches its end by normal execution executes a ``cleanupret`` instruction, which is a terminator indicating where the active exception will unwind to next.

-Each of these new EH pad instructions has a label operand that indicates which action should be considered after this action.
-The ``catchpad`` and ``terminatepad`` instructions are terminators, and this label is considered to be an unwind destination analogous to the unwind destination of an invoke.
-The ``cleanuppad`` instruction is different from the other two in that it is not a terminator, and this label operand is not an edge in the CFG.
-The code inside a cleanuppad runs before transferring control to the next action, so the ``cleanupret`` instruction is the instruction that unwinds to the next EH pad.
-All of these "unwind edges" may refer to a basic block that contains an EH pad instruction, or they may simply unwind to the caller.
-Unwinding to the caller has roughly the same semantics as the ``resume`` instruction in the ``landingpad`` model.
+Each of these new EH pad instructions has a way to identify which action should be considered after this action.
+The ``catchswitch`` instruction is a terminator and has an unwind destination operand analogous to the unwind destination of an invoke.
+The ``cleanuppad`` instruction is not a terminator, so the unwind destination is stored on the ``cleanupret`` instruction instead.
+Successfully executing a catch handler should resume normal control flow, so neither ``catchpad`` nor ``catchret`` instructions can unwind.
+All of these "unwind edges" may refer to a basic block that contains an EH pad instruction, or they may unwind to the caller.
+Unwinding to the caller has roughly the same semantics as the ``resume`` instruction in the landingpad model.
 When inlining through an invoke, instructions that unwind to the caller are hooked up to unwind to the unwind destination of the call site.

 Putting things together, here is a hypothetical lowering of some C++ that uses all of the new IR instructions: